 Picking a paint color feels like a huge commitment, but a little planning can make the decision much easier.
 Before you settle on a final shade, walk through these key considerations to ensure the color you choose is one you’ll love for years.

-Test Your Colors in Different Light
+The Golden Rule: Test Your Colors in Every Light

 A paint chip can look completely different in the store than it does on your house.
 The color of natural light changes throughout the day, from the cool, bright light of the morning to the warm, golden tones of the late afternoon.
 This shifting light can dramatically alter how a paint color appears.
 To get a true sense of a color, paint large sample swatches on different sides of your home.
 Observe them at various times—morning, noon, and evening—to see how the color behaves in direct sun and shade.
 This simple step is the best way to avoid surprises and confirm you’ve found the perfect match.

-Work with Your Home’s Fixed Elements
+Work With (Not Against) Your Home’s Fixed Features

 Unless you’re doing a complete home renovation, your house has fixed elements that aren’t changing, like your roof, brick or stone accents, and window frames.
 These features have their own colors and undertones that your new paint color needs to complement.
 For example, a roof with brown shingles will look best with warmer body colors, while a gray slate roof pairs well with cooler tones.
 If you have earthy brick, a creamy white trim will look more harmonious than a stark, bright white.
 Take cues from these existing materials to create a cohesive and polished look that feels intentional.